jae-finger/jae-finger.github.io/aboutme.md

 ### More...
 Back in Chicagoland after a decade.
 Previously: snails.
-Currently: IT/lambda.
+Currently: IT/lambda school data science.
 Soon(ly): ?